jeancy001/Fconnect/README.md

 # Fconnect
 This app  will  allow people to pulish ,  order their site web and communicate
 # step 1 :
-   .Work inside the Logs Folder and test it in app.js

-  .please build a register  Design as sent to you.
+   .
+Work inside the Logs Folder and test it in app.js .please build a register  Design as sent to you.
   .build a login  page as   Design as been sent to you. after that: